Blosc/c-blosc2/ROADMAP.md

 * Sparse frames (on-disk): each chunk in a super-chunk is stored in a separate file, as well as the metadata.
 This is the counterpart of in-memory super-chunk, and allows for more efficient updates than in frames (i.e. avoiding 'holes' in monolithic files).

+* Partial chunk reads: there is support for reading just part of chunks, so avoiding to read the whole thing and then discard the unnecessary data.

+* Parallel chunk reads: when several blocks of a chunk are to be read, this is done in parallel by the decompressing machinery.
+That means that every thread is responsible to read, post-filter and decompress a block by itself, leading to an efficient overlap of I/O and CPU usage that optimizes reads to a maximum.

 * Meta-layers: optionally, the user can add meta-data for different uses and in different layers.
 For example, one may think on providing a meta-layer for [NumPy](http://www.numpy.org) so that most of the meta-data for it is stored in a meta-layer; then, one can place another meta-layer on top of the latter for adding more high-level info if desired (e.g. geo-spatial, meteorological...).

 * Variable length meta-layers: the user may want to add variable-length meta information that can be potentially very large (up to 2 GB).
 The regular meta-layer described above is very quick to read, but meant to store fixed-length and relatively small meta information.
 Variable length metalayers are stored in the trailer of a frame, whereas regular meta-layers are in the header.

+* Efficient support for large run-lengths: large sequences of repeated values can be efficiently represented with a very efficient and fast run-length representation, without the need to use regular codecs for this.
+This is going to be useful in situations where a lot of zeros ned to be stored (e.g. sparse matrices).

 * Nice markup for documentation: we are currently using a combination of Sphinx + Doxygen + Breathe for documenting the C-API.
 See https://blosc-doc.readthedocs.io/en/latest/c-blosc2_api.html.
 Thanks to Alberto Sabater for contributing the support for this.